 So what a surprise to find it was something completely different.
 There were three distinct sections within, tables laid out for lunch with reserved signs on them, logs crackling away in an enormous fireplace, and an unusual collection of furniture and curios throughout.

 Available on the bar were two brews from Canterbury Ales: 'Winter Gold' or 'The Pardoner's Ale'.
-I took a tasty pint of the winter ale on a tour of the pub, checking out the collections of fossils, the trinkets in the display case by the door, and the wall-sized artwork in the back room, a sound-track provided by Jackson Browne playing on a retro hi-fi.
+I took a tasty pint of the winter ale on a tour of the pub, checking out the collections of fossils, the trinkets in a display case by the door, and the wall-sized artwork in the back room, the sound-track provided by Jackson Browne playing on a retro hi-fi.

 I ended up settling for a spot stood by the roaring fire, straddling a fine line between drying my coat and setting it alight.